theochem/ModelHamiltonian/README.md

 # Model Hamiltonian

 This utility generates 1- and 2-electron integrals corresponding to various model Hamiltonians.
 The basic input is some indication of connectivity, either explicitly or as a lattice.
 One then specifies the Hamiltonian of interest.
 The output are 1- and 2-electron integrals in a format convenient for use in other (external) software packages.
-Notably, these integrals can be transformed into FCIDUMP format using [IOData](iodata.qcdevs.org).

-&#x1f6e0;&#xfe0f; This module is currently under development; major API changes are expected soon!

 ## Installation